anyaevostinar/minecraft-sheep-evolution/README.md

 # Evolution Mod
 This is a mod for the Java version of Minecraft.
 It enables the evolution of Minecraft sheep via natual selection using an evolutionary algorithm.
-To accomplish this evolution, we modified the color, reproduction, and life cycle of sheep, as well as the hunting behavior of wolves.
+To accomplish this evolution, we modified the color, reproduction, and life cycle of sheep, as well as the hunting behavior and the reproduction of wolves.

 ![run_build.gradle](images/Example.png)
 ## Using the Mod